paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-096-north-pacific-fisheries-convention.md

 The National Oceanic and Atmospheric Administration Authorization Act of 1992, referred to in subsec. (d), is Pub.
 L. 102–567, Oct.
 29, 1992, 106 Stat.
 4270.
 For complete classification of this Act to the Code, see Tables.

 The amendments made by Public Law 100–629, referred to in subsec. (d), are the amendments made by Pub.
-Law 100–629, Nov.
+L. 100–629, Nov.
 7, 1988, 102 Stat.
 3286, which amended [section 1857 of this title](./chapter-038-fishery-conservation-and-management.md#section-1857) and provisions set out as a note under [section 883a of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section883a&num=0&edition=prelim), Navigation and Navigable Waters.

 <a id="section-7705"></a>